 NWA-PCUG Newsletter Article, August 2003

-There is no restriction against any non-profit group using the article as long as it is kept in context, with proper credit given to the author.
-This article is brought to you by the Editorial Committee of the Association of Personal Computer User Groups (APCUG), an international organization of which this group is a member.Click here to return to top
+There is no restriction against any non-profit group using this review as long as it is kept in context, with proper credit given the author.
+This review is brought to you by the Editorial Committee of the Association of Personal Computer User Groups (APCUG), an international organization of which this group is a member.Click here to return to top